 |

-Sunset District Neighborhood Guide has 21,834 households, with an average household size of 3.
+Sunset District has 21,834 households, with an average household size of 3.
 Data provided by the U.S. Census Bureau.
-Here’s what the people living in Sunset District Neighborhood Guide do for work — and how long it takes them to get there.
+Here’s what the people living in Sunset District do for work — and how long it takes them to get there.
 Data provided by the U.S. Census Bureau.
-55,974 people call Sunset District Neighborhood Guide home.
+55,974 people call Sunset District home.
 The population density is 26,192.131 and the largest age group is Data provided by the U.S. Census Bureau.

 Total Population